timescale/docs/api/job_history.md

 ## timescaledb_information.job_history

 Shows information about the jobs run by the automation framework.
-This includes jobs set up for user-defined actions and jobs run by policies created to manage data retention, continuous aggregates, compression, and other automation policies.
+This includes jobs set up for user-defined actions, and jobs run by policies created to manage data retention, continuous aggregates, compression, and other automation policies.
 For more information about automation policies, see the [policies][actions] section.